"Holding Court" John A. Macdonald Statue

 Unwelcome

-by Meghan Beatty, about 4 years ago
+by Meghan Beatty, over 5 years ago

 While I reside in Quinte West, I spend a great deal of time in the County visiting friends and patronizing the local businesses.
 If I were to move, I'd gladly move to Picton as it's one of the most welcoming and genuinely friendly small towns I've ever encountered.